Google’s Own ‘Seaboard’ – A Tegra 2 Powered Chrome OS Touch Device

 Yes, there is one such device, and they call it “Seaboard”

-After reading about the ZGB device from Acer, I spent a few hours reading a lot of Chromium bugs and found this device being mentioned in a lot of bugs.
-Oh, remember that Cr48 was called “Mario” internally?
-Seaboard sounds like a similar code name.
+After reading about Acer’s ZGB device, I spent a few hours digging through Chromium bug reports and found this device mentioned repeatedly.
+Remember that the Cr-48 was called “Mario” internally?
+Seaboard sounds like a similar internal code name.

 Hardware Specs